Project

 A pure-sql implementation of toString will decouple this from the default-buffer, and avoid side-effects.

-#3 Updated by Stefan Brands 10 months ago
+#3 Updated by Stefan Brands about 1 year ago

 Constantin Asofiei wrote: